zaheerkhalil321/Malkiyat/README.md

 ## Contact

-For any questions or inquiries, please contact [Your Name] at [Your Email Address].
+For any questions or inquiries, please contact Muhammad Zaheer Khalil at zaheerkhalil2@gmail.com.